 “We met them on the field of battle – understand these are medieval types, they love that sort of thing – and I summoned a mist up from the earth.
 It surrounded the troops, all these thousands of vainglorious hideously violent men, with their horses and shields and clanking swords and spears in legions and platoons, marching in actual battle formations, if you can believe it, only now they couldn’t see ten feet around them.

 “Platoon got separated from platoon, squadron from squadron, and finally man from man.
-They would call to each another in the mist.
-You could hear countless voices calling for help, each shouting ‘Where are you?’ and ‘I can’t see you!’ over and over in the gloom, but no matter how or where they ran, they couldn’t find their fellows once they were separated.
+They would call to each other in the mist, countless voices, each shouting, ‘Where are you?’ and ‘I can’t see you!’ over and over in the gloom, but no matter how or where they ran, they couldn’t find their fellows once they were separated.

-“And when the sun came up again, and the mist dissipated, they found themselves somewhere else, some unfamiliar and frequently inhospitable world filled with strange creatures and unknown threats.
+“And when the sun came up again, and the mist dissipated, they found themselves somewhere else, some unfamiliar and frequently inhospitable world.
 Even I don’t know where they all ended up.

 “But.
-In this world, which is called Nalandis, by the way, in this world, when the mist lifted, the men were simply gone.
+In this world, when the mist lifted, the men were simply gone.
 And so I rid the kingdom of two armies at once, and the causes of most of its strife – all those godawful nobles and knights and the poor saps willing to go along with their bullshit.
 Then I explained to everyone who stayed at home that peace was at hand, if they would just kneel to me and do as I say.
-Like I said: They’re fucking medievals.
+Like I said: They’re medievals.
 They ate it up.”

 “I could get you one.”